Investors

 Head of Internal Audit Unit

-He is an Indonesian citizen and 42 years old as of December 31, 2022.
-He earned his Bachelor of Accounting degree from the University of Indonesia in 2002.
+He is an Indonesian citizen, 43 years old as of December 31, 2023.
+He earned a Bachelor’s degree in Accounting from the University of Indonesia in 2002.

 Internal Audit Charter